isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Designated Entities.md

 <li><p></p> An assessment of the key personnel on criteria relating, but not limited to honesty, integrity, reputation and financial soundness; and <p></p></li>
 	<li><p></p> Potential impact on national security interests. <p></p></li></ul>

-<p> Please refer to the&nbsp;<a href="https://www.osir.gov.sg/resources/guidance-documents/" rel="noopener noreferrer nofollow" target="_blank">Guidelines on Criteria for Key Personnel</a>&nbsp;for more information.
+<p> Please refer to the&nbsp;<a href="https://www.osir.gov.sg/resources/guidance-documents/" rel="noopener noreferrer nofollow" target="_blank">Guidelines on Criteria for Key Personnel</a> for more information.

-Parties can seek reconsideration from the Minister within 14 calendar days after his decision; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.
+</p><p> Parties can seek reconsideration from the Minister within 14 calendar days after his decision; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.
 </p></div></li></ul>